 District Response: The identification process is used to document a student's eligibility for AIG services based on the information collected during the student search and nomination process.
-Within 10 school days of receiving the Summary of Evaluation results (AIG-S) and the completed Frasier Talent Assessment Profile, known as the F-TAP (AIG-E), the school site AIG Facilitator issues an Invitation to Conference (AIG-I) to the parents / guardian.
+Within ten school days of receiving the Summary of Evaluation results (AIG-S) and the completed Frasier Talent Assessment Profile, known as the F-TAP (AIG-E), the school site AIG Facilitator issues an Invitation to Conference (AIG-I) to the parents/guardian.
+Once the invitation is returned, a parent meeting is scheduled.

-The school site AIG committee (consisting of the AIG Facilitator, the student's classroom teacher(s), and an administrator), along with the parents / guardian, will examine the F-TAP to determine eligibility.
+The school site AIG committee (consisting of the AIG Facilitator, the student's classroom teacher(s), and an administrator), along with the parents / legal guardian, will examine the F-TAP (Frasier - Talent Assessment Profile) to determine eligibility.

-- To qualify for services in the gifted program, a student must meet the criteria in 3 of the 4 areas on the FTAP. - TAB (Traits, Aptitudes and Behaviors) - To be eligible in this area, a student must have at least 3 of the 10 traits, aptitudes and behaviors with a stanine score of 8 - 10.
-GRS (Gifted Rating Scale) - To be eligible in this area, a student must have at least 3 of the 5 areas of giftedness at or above the 88%ile.
-Aptitude - To be eligible in this area, a student must have at least one of the three areas (verbal, quantitative or Full Scale) scores at or above the 88%ile.
+- To qualify for services in the gifted program, a student must meet the criteria in 3 of the 4 areas on the F-TAP: - o Observational Interest (TAB) - o Creativity / Motivation (Gifted Rating Scale GRS) - o Aptitude (CogAT or WISC) - o Achievement (IOWA Reading or Math, Woodcock Johnson Reading or Math, EOG Reading or Math) - TAB (Traits, Aptitude & Behavior) To be eligible in this area, a student must have at least 3 of the 10 traits, aptitudes and behaviors with a stanine score of 8 10. - GRS (Gifted Rating Scale) To be eligible in this area, a student must have at least 3 of the 5 areas of giftedness at or above the 88%ile. - Achievement & Aptitude To be eligible in this area, a student must have at least one of the three areas (verbal, quantitative or Full Scale) scores at or above the 88%ile.